 For purposes of this discussion, the phrase "Federal public waters" is defined as those waters described under 36 CFR 242.3 and 50 CFR 100.3.
-Federal public waters comprise Unalaska Lake (also known as Iliukiuk Lake) and its tributaries and outlet streams, which are within and adjacent to the exterior boundaries of the Alaska Maritime National Wildlife Refuge (Figure 1 and Figure 2).
+Federal public waters comprise Summers and Morris Lakes and their tributaries and outlet streams, which are within and adjacent to the exterior boundaries of the Alaska Maritime National Wildlife Refuge (Figure 1 and Figure 2).

 Figure 1.
-Map showing Unalaska Lake.
+Map of Morris Lake (top right, in red) and Summers Lake (larger lake lower left) on Unalaska Island.
 Image courtesy of the FWS Land Mapper for the Alaska Region, developed by the USFWS, Alaska Region, Division of Realty.